daianchous/2d-customiser/START-HERE.md

-# 🚗 Car Wrap Customizer - How to Run
+# 📱 2D Customizer - How to Run

 ## ⚠️ IMPORTANT: You MUST use a web server (can't just double-click the HTML file)

-Due to browser security, the 3D model file needs to be loaded through HTTP, not as a local file.
+Due to browser security, the SVG assets need to be loaded through HTTP, not as a local file.

 ---